spacemeshos/api/README.md

 The Spacemesh API consists of several logical services, each of which contains a set of one or more RPC endpoints.
 The node operator can enable or disable each service independently using the CLI.
 The current set of services is as follows:

-- [NodeService](proto/spacemesh/node.proto) is a readonly interface for reading basic node-related data such as node status, software version and build number, and errors.
+- [NodeService](/proto/spacemesh/v1/node.proto) is a readonly interface for reading basic node-related data such as node status, software version and build number, and errors.
 It also allows a consumer to request that the node start the sync process, thus enabling the stream endpoints.
-- [MeshService](proto/spacemesh/mesh.proto) is a readonly interface that provides access to mesh data such as layer number, epoch number, and network ID.
+- [MeshService](/proto/spacemesh/v1/mesh.proto) is a readonly interface that provides access to mesh data such as layer number, epoch number, and network ID.
 It provides streams for watching layers (which contain blocks, transactions, etc.).
 In the future this service will be expanded to include other mesh-related endpoints.
-- [GlobalStateService](proto/spacemesh/global_state.proto) is a readonly interface that provides access to data elements that are not explicitly part of the mesh such as accounts, rewards, and transaction state and receipts.
+- [GlobalStateService](/proto/spacemesh/v1/global_state.proto) is a readonly interface that provides access to data elements that are not explicitly part of the mesh such as accounts, rewards, and transaction state and receipts.
-- [TransactionService](proto/spacemesh/tx.proto) is a read-write interface that allows the client to submit a new transaction, and to follow the state of one or more transactions on its journey from submission to mempool to block to mesh to STF.
+- [TransactionService](/proto/spacemesh/v1/tx.proto) is a read-write interface that allows the client to submit a new transaction, and to follow the state of one or more transactions on its journey from submission to mempool to block to mesh to STF.
-- [SmesherService](proto/spacemesh/smesher.proto) is a read-write interface that allows the client to query, and set, parameters related to smeshing (mining), such as PoST commitment, coinbase, etc.
+- [SmesherService](/proto/spacemesh/v1/smesher.proto) is a read-write interface that allows the client to query, and set, parameters related to smeshing (mining), such as PoST commitment, coinbase, etc.

 Each of these services relies on one or more sets of message types, which live in `*types.proto` files in the same directory as the service definition files.

 ## Intended Usage Pattern

 ### Mesh data processing flow

-1. Client starts a full node with flags set to turn syncing off and to open the GRPC APIs
+1. Client starts a full node with one or more relevant GRPC endpoints enabled
-1. Client registers on the streaming GRPC api methods that are of interest
+1. Client subscribes to the streaming GRPC api methods that are of interest
-1. Client calls `NodeService.SyncStart()` to request that the node start syncing
+1. Client calls `NodeService.SyncStart()` to request that the node start syncing (note that, at present, sync is on by default and this step is unnecessary, but in future, it will be possible to [start the node with sync turned off](https://github.com/spacemeshos/go-spacemesh/issues/2080) so that the client can subscribe to streams before the sync process begins, ensuring they don't miss any data)
 1. Client processes streaming data it receives from the node
-1. Client monitors node using `NodeService.SyncStatusStream()` and `NodeService.ErrorStream()` and handle node critical errors.
+1. Client monitors node using `NodeService.SyncStatusStream()` and `NodeService.ErrorStream()` and handles node critical errors.
 Return to step 1 as necessary.
 1. Client gracefully shuts down the node by calling `NodeService.Shutdown()` when it is done processing data.

 ## Development